The 9 Best Jack the Ripper Tours in London (2023)

 It comes as zero surprise to me that my favorite London walking tour company, Look Up London, has a fantastic Jack the Ripper walking tour that handles the history correctly.
 The company’s founder, Katie, is a rock star at uncovering secret parts of London and its history – and she prides herself on tours that show those truths.

-While they haven’t announced 2022 dates yet, I’m hopeful that Beyond the Streets will again offer their Hidden History of Women in the East End “alternative” Jack the Ripper tour.
-This tour was offered in both 2020 and 2021, again proof that people want a more complete story about this dark chapter in London’s history.
+Unfortunately, Beyond the Streets doesn’t offer their Hidden History of Women in the East End “alternative” Jack the Ripper tour for 2023 – they didn’t in 2022 either.
+This tour was offered in both 2020 and 2021 and provided a more complete story about this dark chapter in London’s history.

+In 2023, they offer the Whitechapel Women: Beyond the Jack The Ripper Tour.
 Specially poised to talk about the sensitive issues of sex work and sexual exploitation, Beyond the Streets is an East London-based initiative that aims to create routes for women to move from situations of sexual exploitation.
-In addition to sharing relevant details and poignant stories of Jack’s victims, this tour also includes context on sexual exploitation in Victorian London – and today.
+This tour, in addition to sharing relevant details and poignant stories of Jack’s victims, also includes context on sexual exploitation in Victorian London – and today.

 Other Jack the Ripper Tours in London